Joy Isi Bewaji

 Joy Isi Bewaji (born June 8, 1977) is a Nigerian essayist, screenwriter, playwright, new media entrepreneur and social affairs activist.
 Her writings and plays have been centred on cultural inappropriateness and religious anomalies.
-Although she does not identify as a feminist, her viewpoint on public issues have made her be described as a "modern-day fearless feminist" by the media.
+She identifies as a feminist, and her viewpoint on public issues have caused her to be described as a "modern-day fearless feminist" by the media.

 Early life and education

-Bewaji had her high school education at Lagos State Model College, Kankon Badagry.
+Bewaji had her high school education at Lagos State Model College, Kankon, Badagry.
 She studied Mass Communication in The Polytechnic, Ibadan.
 She went on to forge a career in the media.

-She is divorced with kids.
+She is divorced with two kids.
 In a 2016 interview, she stated that "she functions better alone".

 Career

 Bewaji was Managing Director at Happenings radio and was an editor at Happenings magazine.
 She was previously the managing editor for Genevieve magazine.
 She is also the initiator of The Conversation that is centred around feminism, sexism and misogyny in Nigerian society.
 In 2016, she addressed the United Nations on issues around the girl-child.

 Bewaji is a critic of popularity of religious practices among Nigerians, she describes the end result as creating "vulnerable, self-centred and clearly delusional" citizens.
 She went further to espouse that religion was a mere instrument to provide temporary satisfaction in an imaginary setting.
 Her comments were criticized by many including Mark Anthony Osuchukwu from YNaija, who stated that she should mind her business in an article titled, Hallelujah Challenge vs the Joy Isi Bewaji Challenge.

 In 2014, she unveiled Tina’s Shoes & Love Issues, which is an audio series made for women.
 During a 2014 interview, she revealed that she is close to publishing some of her books.

 In 2016, she organized and moderated a session titled Gender Equality And The Funk of Feminism, where the discussants raised issues that affects women in achieving their full potentials.
 Speaking on the motivation for her play, Story of my Vagina (2016), Bewaji explained that "women have refused to evolve beyond the traditional stereotypes society has imposed on them".
 The theatrical performance span through gender discrimination, domestic violence, religious segmentation and cultural oppression towards women.

-At the 2016 UN International Youth Day, Bewaji identified religion, culture and patriarchy as the main cause poverty in Nigeria, she advised youths to disregard all they've learnt from the older generations, stating that they wouldn't go far in life if they continue to dwell in them.
+At the 2016 UN International Youth Day, Bewaji identified religion, culture and patriarchy as the main cause of poverty in Nigeria.
+She advised youths to disregard all they've learnt from the older generations, stating that they wouldn't go far in life if they continue to dwell in them.

 Bewaji has been described as a modern-day feminist.
 Bellanaija went further to explain that she seeks a philosophical position in reinventing how women view themselves in the society.
 She also spoke concerning feminism in Harvard University.